Brramble/RTSPy/README.md

 The server will be available at `http://localhost:8700` after starting with Docker Compose.

-## Environment Variables

-- `STREAMS_CONFIG`: Path to the streams configuration file (default: `streams.yaml`)

 ## Security Considerations

-- The `streams.yaml` file contains sensitive information and should not be committed to version control
-- Consider using environment variables for stream credentials in production
+- Store sensitive credentials in environment variables or Docker secrets
 - The application runs on port 8700 by default - ensure this port is properly secured
+- Consider using Docker secrets for production deployments

 ## Contributing